ihsanannashir/ecommerce-web-app/README.md

 # E-Commerce Web App

-An furniture ecommerce web app with react and tailwind, created for practice purpose.
+A furniture ecommerce web app with react and tailwind, created for practice purpose.